Disney Hotels on the Monorail: A Complete Guide to Disney World Monorail Resorts

 The Polynesian has some great restaurants and some of the most popular dining in Walt Disney World.
 I’m telling you, people go crazy over ‘Ohana and Trader Sam’s Grog Grotto.
 If you want to eat at their more popular table service restaurants, you’ll definitely need a reservation in advance.

-- Trader Sam’s Grog Grotto — Popular tiki bar with lots of hijinks to enjoy
+- Trader Sam’s Grog Grotto โ Popular tiki bar with lots of hijinks to enjoy.
+Kid’s are allowed until 8:00 p.m.
+And there are no reservations, so expect a wait to get in.

 Quick Service Dining at The Polynesian

 - Capt.
-Cook’s — Polynesian inspired dishes (don’t miss the Tonga Toast for breakfast)
+Cook’s โ The main Quick Service restaurant at the Polynesian.
+They have Polyesian inspired dishes (don’t miss the Tonga Toast for breakfast).

 The Polynesian is truly just a gorgeous property to relax on.
 And there are some other features and amenities that make this a great stay.

-- Two Pools — Lava Pool with a slide and kid’s area and the Oasis Pool (aka the quiet pool).
+- Cove Pools โ Lava Pool with a slide and splash area, the Oasis Pool (aka the quiet pool), and the Cove Pool with a Moana splash pad

-- The Beach — The Poly has a great beach area where you can relax and watch the fireworks
+- The Beach โ The Poly has a great beach area where you can relax and watch the fireworks.
+I think this is the best off-property fireworks spot!
+(It’s important to note that you can’t swim at the beach though!)

 - Boat rentals